turingschool/md_launch_curriculum/Mod2/Lessons/Week4/CRUDwithORM.md

 ### Plant

 We now have two rooms.
-Let’s now add a plant.
+Let's now add a plant.
 A plant has an ID number as its primary key, a type, a purchase date, and a room.
 Now it makes sense that we added rooms before adding plants.
 It also means that we need to select a room for the plant.
-After much shopping, we purchased a pothos plant on Valentine’s Day (February 14, 2023) to add to the kitchen.
+After much shopping, we purchased a pothos plant on Valentine's Day (February 14, 2023) to add to the kitchen.

 > How would you add this plant to your database using SQL statements?
 > `INSERT INTO plants (id, type, purchase_date, room_id)`